Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 The Preface

-After a lengthier trip last week, the pups deserved a leisurely outing.
+After last week’s lengthier trip, the pups deserved a leisurely outing.
 So we spent three days visiting Gabriel Peak and Elija Ridge between Cabinet Creek and Panther Creek.
 From Colonial Peak, I first took actual notice of these high points.

 Like Picket Range, Gabriel Peak and Elija Ridge aren’t visible from North Cascades Highway.
 I remember taking my first photo of them from Gardner Mountain a decade ago.
 But they had sneaked onto my list this year.